kai-ion/Grokking-the-coding-Interview/10. Pattern Subsets/3. Permutations (medium)/README.md

 5. {3, 1, 2}
 6. {3, 2, 1}

-If a set has ‘n’ distinct elements it will have n!n! permutations.
+If a set has ‘n’ distinct elements it will have n!khmn,. permutations.

 #### Example 1: